andrewmbyrd/andrewmbyrd.github.io/_portfolio/connect-four.md

 The following are issues that came up during development of the project.

-1. Which framework to use?
+1.Which framework to use?
 As with any project, the first step can be the hardest.
 Deciding how to implement any project depends on whether you choose to use bare bones Javascript, Angular JS, Ruby, or whatever other implementation one has access to.
 For this project, I ultimately decided to use the Angular JS framework.

 2. How is the best way to represent the game board?
 Of course, intitally, the board starts out as 42 empty slots arranged into a grid pattern.
 Would a matrix class need to be created, or would an array suffice?